ffAudio/ffAudio.github.io/developer/videoengine.md

 - Available for companies with yearly fundings of less than 200 tsd.
 US-Dollar in total
 - 40 US-Dollar (excl.
 VAT) per month and developer
-- billed quarter yearly, cancellation possible after 12 months
+- billed quarterly, cancellation possible after 12 months
 - No splashscreen
 - No user counter